flim-labs/spectroscopy-py/docs/v1.0/index.md

 The application GUI allows the user to export the analysis data in `binary file format`.

 The user can also preview the final file size on the GUI.
-Since the calculation of the size depends on the values of the parameters 'SETTINGS_FREE_RUNNING', `SETTINGS_ACQUISITION_TIME`, `SETTINGS_BIN_WIDTH` and `selected_channels`, the value will be displayed if the following actions have been taken:
+Since the calculation of the size depends on the values of the parameters `SETTINGS_FREE_RUNNING`, `SETTINGS_ACQUISITION_TIME`, `SETTINGS_BIN_WIDTH` and `selected_channels`, the value will be displayed if the following actions have been taken:

 - At least one acquisition channel has been activated (`selected_channels` has a length greater than 0).
 - export_data_control is active